 3. Where the build artifacts end up

-Ans: Most of the time deployments and releases are treated the same manner and usually follow the same process to test the Genuity.
-Most of the time it is handled by a secondary workflow which does the overnight checks.
-All this information is available for Build life page on Anthill Pro dashboard.
+Most of the time deployments and releases are treated the same manner and usually follow the same process to test the Genuity.
+Most of the time it is handled by a secondary workflow that does the overnight checks.
+All this information is available for the Build life page on the Anthill Pro dashboard.